alainmenag/Electron/SnapMover/README.md

 # SnapMover

+A simple application that moves "Screen Shot *.png" & "Screenshot*.png" from a source directory to a target directory onclick and automatically.

+## Usage

 Artwork & code are free for use and modification.
 Great example of a single panel/page Electron application using global functions and variables.

 ## Build